The topic of a succulent ground cover is an interesting one.

 Euphorbia Rainier Or Resin Spurge

-Euphorbia rainier or Resin spurge is a native of Africa which looks rather like a columnar cactus.
+Euphorbia rainier or Resin spurge is a native of Africa that looks like a columnar cactus.

 These perennial plants are extremely drought tolerant and do well in a desert setting in full sun.

 They can tolerate extremes in both high and low temperatures and are winter hardy to 20° degrees Fahrenheit (-7° C).

 Plants attain a height of no more than 3’ feet and may spread to 5’ feet.

 Euphorbia antisyphilitica or Candelilla is a slow-growing Euphorbia spreading by sending shoots and stems out along the edges of the plant.